LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="LoginByUserName-post-">Auth Login by Username (POST)</h4>
- This API retrieves a copy of the user data based on the Username <a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-login-by-username" target="_blank">More info</a>
+ This API retrieves a copy of the user data based on the Username.

 ```java